Belly Fat: 8 Possible Reasons Why You Accumulate It

 Not getting enough sleep

-Eating foods that are high in carbohydrates and fats is another major cause of the buildup of abdominal fat.
-Today’s supermarkets and restaurants are full of unhealthy options, and as a consumer you need to know how to identify them.
+Eating foods that are high in carbohydrates and fats is another possible cause of the buildup of abdominal fat.
+Today’s supermarkets and restaurants are full of unhealthy options.
+As a consumer, you need to know how to identify them.
 Foods that are known to cause obesity include:

 - Processed foods